Understanding the alphabet soup of ESG reporting

 Overlap among ESG reporting frameworks is common; here are a few examples:

-- SASB, GRI, and CDP intentionally aligned their frameworks to make disclosure easier and more attractive for organizations
+- SASB Standards, CDP reporting, & GRI Standards are intentionally aligned to make disclosure easier and more attractive for organizations

 - GRESB provides a broader range of guidance, but it shares about half of the disclosure requirements with SASB